-Cinemascope was achieved in the 1950s with the development of the anamorphic lens which was very expensive to produce, and is still well beyond the reach of the typical photo enthusiast.
+Cinemascope was achieved in the 1950s with the development of the anamorphic lens which was very expensive to produce.
+It’s still well beyond the reach of the typical photo enthusiast.
 Zeiss has a new Tuit ultra wide angle 12mm lens that sells for well over a thousand dollars and does a good job of handling the usual distortion found in wide angle lenses, but it is still not enough to achieve my 2×1 goal.

 Cell phone and many point and shoot cameras allow the user to take sweeping photos that are stitched in the camera.
 So we know that it is possible to take multiple photos and splice them together electronically, much like people used to splice two prints together to produce a panorama.
 When we try and do the same thing with an SLR camera the bigger, longer lenses on these cameras create a new problem: parallax.